onecx/onecx-local-env/README.md

 This repository contains the source code for the OneCX Local Environment used as base for local development.

-`onecx-local-env` uses Docker and Docker Compose to enable developers to quickly run local instances of the OneCX Shell, selected OneCX products and their dependencies for development and testing purposes.
+`onecx-local-env` uses Docker and Docker Compose to enable developers to quickly run local instances of OneCX Services.

-For more information on `onecx-local-env` and how to use it, please refer to the [documentation](https://onecx.github.io/docs/utilities/current/general/index.html).
+For more information on `onecx-local-env`, please refer to the [documentation](https://onecx.github.io/docs/documentation/current/local-env/general/index.html).